georchestra/notes/readme.md

-# Note mapfishapp addon
+# Notes addon

-This addon add a feature in mapfishapp.
-This allow user to report geolocalized 'note' in mapfishapp.
+This addon allows geOrchestra users to report a 'geonote' directly from their favorite viewer.

 ## Build

 ### Create JAR file